tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

 # DESCRIPTION

-**tpm2_createprimary**(1) - This command is used to create a Primary Object under one of the Primary Seeds or a Temporary Object under **TPM_RH_NULL**.
-The command uses a **TPM2B_PUBLIC** as a template for the object to be created.
+**tpm2_createprimary**(1) - This command is used to create a primary object under one of the hierarchies: Owner, Platform, Endorsement, NULL.
 The command will create and load a Primary Object.
-The sensitive area is not returned.
+The sensitive and public portions are not returned.
-A context file for the created object's handle is saved to disk for future interactions with the created primary.
+A context file for the created object's handle is saved as a file for future interactions with the created primary.

 # OPTIONS